-If the Spotify app keeps crashing after you tried each of the methods we listed above, then you should consider switching to some other music streaming service.
+If the Spotify app keeps crashing after you tried all the methods we listed above, then you should consider switching to some other music streaming service.

 SoundCloud, Deezer, or Amazon Music are among the most popular apps that can be installed on an Android phone.
 Moreover, YouTube is preinstalled on all versions of the Android OS, which makes it a great alternative to the Spotify app.

-Listening to music from your Android phone is supposed to be fun, as apps like Spotify bring virtually any music genre to your fingertips.
+Listening to music on your Android phone is convenient, as apps like Spotify bring virtually any music genre to your fingertips.
 However, if the app keeps crashing you will be forced to take action and resolve the issue that is causing the Spotify app to underperform.

-Each of the available solutions is simple, and in most cases, it won’t take more than a few minutes before you get the Spotify app up and running again.
-However, if the problem persists despite your efforts to fix it, you should consider switching to an alternative music streaming platform.
+Each of the available solutions is simple, and in most cases, it won’t take more than a few minutes before you get the Spotify app workable and running again.
+However, if the problem persists, you should consider whether your mobile phone suffers from a system issue.
+In this case, you should download DroidKit to get Android system repaired!
 Was this article helpful?
 Leave a comment and let us know.

 DroidKit is a powerful Android system repair tool.
 It fixes almost all system problems on a Samsung device without rooting your device and no technical skills required.
 You can revive your dead Samsung phone in a few simple steps.

 Free Download* 100% Clean & Safe